shivvor2/Tutorial-accelerated-computing/README.md

 **Utilize the GPU, which excels at parallel tasks**:

-Many computing jobs do not require sequential execution e.g. vector addition

-Machine code executes sequentially on CPUs (when no parallelization)
+Many computing jobs do not require sequential execution e.g. vector addition Machine code executes sequentially on CPUs (when no parallelization), must be done one by one.

-  (translated from python bytecode when executed by the python virtual machine)

-Each GPU thread is slower and less flexible then a CPU thread, but there are way more threads in a GPU then CPUs

-  --> if sequentiality is not required, GPU can execute instructions faster because there are more workers
+If sequentiality is not required, GPU can execute instructions faster because there are more threads availiable to do work

 ## Code tutorial